sarkistlt/get-countries-info/README.md

 countries({ISO: 'USA'}, 'provinces'); //return array of all provinces in USA
 ~~~

-As you noted, first argument is query object, and second is a string name of property you want fetch.
+As you noted, first argument is query object, and second is a string name of property you want to fetch.
 Full [data structure](#data-structure) with all fields you'll see below.
-Also in [vanilla-javaScript](#vanilla-javaScript) mode, you can fetch only one specific property in one time or all together.
+Also in [vanilla-javaScript](#vanilla-javaScript) mode, you can fetch only one specific property at time or all together.
-So if you want fetch and couple additional properties, you have to call this function for each property, or you can use [graphQL](#graphQL) mode and in one query fetch all you need.
+So if you want to fetch couple additional properties, you have to call this function for each property, or you can use [graphQL](#graphQL) mode and in one query fetch all you need.

 First argument is an object with queries, it supports following queries:
 ~~~js